dreamportdev/Osdev-Notes/04_Scheduling/04_Locks.md

 For our example we're going to say this resouce is a NS16550 uart at address `0xDEADBEEF`.
 If you're not familiar with this type of uart device, it's the de facto standard for serial devices.
 The COM ports on x86 use one of these, as do many other platforms.

-The key things to know are that if you write a byte at that address, it will be sent over the serial port to whatever is one the other send.
+The key things to know are that if you write a byte at that address, it will be sent over the serial port to whatever is on the other end.
 So if you want to send a message, you must send it one character at a time, at the address specified (`0xDEADBEEF`).

 ## The Problem